spack/spack/lib/spack/docs/basic_usage.rst

 ``mpich`` versions ``1`` and above provide all ``mpi`` interface versions up to ``1``, and ``mpich`` versions ``3`` and above provide ``mpi`` versions up to ``3``.
-A package can *depend on* a particular version of a virtual package, e.g. if an application needs MPI-2 functions, it can depend on ``mpi@2:`` to indicate that it needs some implementation that provides MPI-2 functions.
+A package can *depend on* a particular version of a virtual package, e.g., if an application needs MPI-2 functions, it can depend on ``mpi@2:`` to indicate that it needs some implementation that provides MPI-2 functions.

 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^
-Constraining virtual packages
+Constraining Virtual Packages
 ^^^^^^^^^^^^^^^^^^^^^^^^^^^^^

 When installing a package that depends on a virtual package, you can